Google Honours Dr Herbert Kleber

 Unlike various other doctors, Dr Kleber started to study addiction as a medical condition and developed an “evidence-based treatment” instead of pursuing it as a failure of moral character after he noticed the majority of patients relapsing.
 He relied on the research and science to change the path for addiction treatment and elevated the study of addiction to a discipline.
 Throughout his career, the field attracted increasing clinical interest and research funding.

 In his career, Kleber ensured transferring his knowledge as he mentored various researchers at Yale and Columbia University.
-He published more than 250 papers on addiction and its treatment along with being co-editor of the American Psychiatric Press Textbook of Substance Abuse Treatment.
+He published more than 250 papers on addiction, substance use disorders and its treatment along with being co-editor of the American Psychiatric Press Textbook of Substance Abuse Treatment.

 He founded various centres aimed at treating addiction including co-founding national Centre on addiction and substance abuse, Dr Kleber and his then-wife Marian W Fischman established the Division on Substance Abuse at the Columbia University College of Physicians and Surgeons – which later became one of the largest and most successful research programs on substance abuse in the country.